-The current term of office for the School's Board of Trustees expires on 31 January 2023.
+The current term of office for the School's Board of Trustees expires on 29 March 2027.

-As at 31 December 2022, there were eight Board members.
+As at 31 December 2023, there were nine Board members.
 Refer to Annexure B Government body reporting template in accordance with 13.3 of the Annual Reporting Requirements for Queensland Government Agencies.

 The Board of Trustees is the School's governing body, accountable to the School's broad community of stakeholders for the good governance of the School.
-As the School is a statutory body, the Board of Trustees has direct accountability to the Minister for Education (presently the Minister for Education, Minister for Industrial Relations and Minister for Racing) in Queensland, as well as a responsibility to past, current and future families.
+As the School is a statutory body, the Board of Trustees has direct accountability to the Minister for Education (presently the Minister for Education and Minister for Youth Justice) in Queensland, as well as a responsibility to past, current and future families.